-Our goal has been to design a high-speed and scalable cryptographic library suitable for implementation on low-power microprocessors and digital signal processors.
+Our goal is to design a high-speed and scalable cryptographic library suitable for implementation on low-power microprocessors and digital signal processors.
 The library supports the ECDSA signature generation and verification and also contains SHA and DES algorithms, which are necessary for the implementation of the wireless authentication protocols.
-In this paper, we report the implementation results of the wireless authentication protocol described in [1].
-We implemented the protocol on the 80-MHz, 32-bit ARM7TDMI microprocessor using the ARM software development toolkit.
-The ARM7TDMI is a commonly used low-power processor for wireless communication platforms, for example, see the references [7, 8] and the web locations:
+In this paper, we report the implementation results of the wireless authentication protocol described in [8].
+We implemented the protocol on the 80MHz, 32-bit ARM7TDMI microprocessor using the ARM software development toolkit.
+The ARM7TDMI is a commonly used low-power processor for wireless communication platforms; for example, see [9, 10] and the web locations: